-There are many styles of breath that most of us lack the understanding.
+There are many styles of breath that most of us lack understanding.

-Did you know the certain styles of breath can heal instantly!
+Did you know that certain styles of breath can heal instantly!
 Here’s one of those very important ways to rebalance the nervous system and the glandular system…

 Why breath of fire (BOF)?

 Breath of Fire (Agni Pran) is one of the foundational breath techniques used in the practice of Kundalini Yoga.